ushashwat/Fake-News-Detection/README.md

 > $env:FLASK_APP = "get_results.py"
 ````

-After the setup, run the following command to launch the flask app:
+After the setup, run the following command to launch the flask app on your localhost:
 ````
 > flask run
 ````